quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Abstract {.page_break_before}

 Maintaining germline genome integrity is essential and enormously complex.
-Hundreds of proteins comprise pathways involved in DNA proofreading, and hundreds more are mobilized to repair DNA damage [@PMID:28485537].
+Hundreds of proteins are involved in DNA replication and proofreading, and hundreds more are mobilized to repair DNA damage [@PMID:28485537].
 While loss-of-function mutations in any of the genes encoding these proteins might lead to elevated mutation rates, *mutator alleles* have largely eluded detection in mammals.

 DNA replication and repair proteins often recognize particular sequence motifs or excise lesions at specific nucleotides.
 Thus, we might expect that the spectrum of *de novo* mutations &mdash; that is, the frequency of each individual mutation type (C>T, A>G, etc.) &mdash; will differ between genomes that harbor either a mutator or wild-type allele at a given locus.
-Previously, we used quantitative trait locus mapping to discover a mutator allele overlapping the DNA repair gene *Mutyh* that increased the rate of *de novo* C>A germline mutation in a collection of recombinant inbred lines (RILs) known as the BXDs [@PMID:35545679;@PMID:33472028].
+Previously, we used quantitative trait locus mapping to discover candidate mutator alleles in the DNA repair gene *Mutyh* that increased the C>A germline mutation rate in a family of inbred mice known as the BXDs [@PMID:35545679;@PMID:33472028].

-In this study, we developed a new method to detect alleles that affect the mutation spectrum in biparental RILs.
+In this study, we developed a new method to detect alleles that affect the mutation spectrum in biparental recombinant inbred lines (RILs).
 By applying this approach to mutation data from the BXDs, we confirmed the activity of the germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
-Strikingly, BXDs with mutator alleles on chromosome 6 only exhibit elevated rates of C>A germline mutation if they also possess mutator alleles near *Mutyh*, and BXDs with both alleles have even higher C>A mutation rates than those with either one alone.
+The effect of the chromosome 6 mutator allele depends on the presence of a mutator allele near *Mutyh*, and BXDs with both alleles have even higher C>A mutation rates than those with either one alone.

 Our new methods for analyzing mutation spectra reveal evidence of epistasis between eukaryotic germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.